9dots/9dots.io-pages/OpIX5X6.md

 - 45 minutes

 ## Empathize
 Discuss with students the current scenario their characters are in.
-On their handout, students will write how they feel and what they would be wanting.
+On their handout, students write how they feel and what they would be wanting.

 1. Review with students what has happened in their Minecraft adventure.
 	- You have been shipwrecked on an island and discovered that there are monsters there.